rsocket/rsocket-js/docs/03-flowable-api.md

 ## Flowable (class)

-Implements the ReactiveStream `Publisher` interface with Rx-style operators.
+This class implements the ReactiveStream `Publisher` interface with Rx-style operators.

 ### Example

-Creates a `Flowable` that publishes the numbers 0, 1, 2, 3 on demand and then completes.
+This example creates a `Flowable` that publishes the numbers 0, 1, 2, 3 on demand and then completes.

 ```javascript